 The Warp Prism can carry 8 slots worth of units (Multiple slots can be taken up by large units like in SC).
 But the main reason this is a creative unit is because it has an ability to basically turn itself into a Pylon.
 While in this mode, it allows powering of buildings and warping in of units from a Warp Gate which can be great tactically.
 However, while in this mode it cannot move.

-Another new unit, the Protoss Immortal is a strong anti ground unit, and very adept at taking out armored units.
-It deals high damage but only against single ground targets.
+Another new unit, the Protoss Immortal is a strong anti ground unit.
+It deals high damage but only against ground targets.
 You can build it at the Robotics Facility.